Gor36/Gor36/README.md

 ### ⚡️ Currently ⚡️
 - I am studying on the SkillFactory platform
 - analyzing works on Kaggle
-- looking for an company for an internship
+- looking for a company for an internship

 ### 🙌🏻 Contact me
 - [Telegram](https://t.me/ahperdjanes)